dfelinto/blender-manual/manual/compositing/types/converter/alpha_convert.rst

 ==========

 Mapping
-   Straight to Premul, Premul to Straight
-      Conversion in both directions.
-Premul. stands for Premultiplied.
+   The direction of convert alpha.
    For details on the difference between both ways to store alpha values see :term:`Alpha Channel`.

+   To Premultiplied
+      Converts from :term:`Straight Alpha` to :term:`Premultiplied Alpha`.
+   To Straight
+      Converts from :term:`Premultiplied Alpha` to :term:`Straight Alpha`.

 Outputs